KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Because of this, I'm going to go with a stripline design, which in term means we have specific trace requirements like 4x dielectric spacing and some different loss characteristics, nothing crazy important:

 ![[Pasted image 20251007201106.png]]

+And I actually figured out I also need ESD protection on lots of these signals.